cowdao-grants/cow-shed/README.md

 The EOA signatures are expected to be 65 bytes long and to be encoded as `abi.encodePacked(r, s, v)`.

+Nonces are used to ensure signed hooks are only executed once and they also allow users to revoke the signed hooks in case they want to.
+And users must manage them.

 The nonces are not constrained to be sequential, so multiple orders with hooks can be executed out of order, but still validated. **However, nonces are implemented using a bitmap.
 And sequential nonces will save some gas.**